mdfnam/QnA/Foundation: English Grammar.md

 - **Idea-Adjective-Adverb:** Islam-Islamic-Islamically. *Example:* He embraced Islam and became a Muslim.
 To gain knowledge about the religion, he enrolled himself in an Islamic institute.
 Now, he dresses Islamically and goes there every day after Fajr.

 ## Defining Articles
 Articles precede nouns, serving the purpose of indicating whether the noun refers to something specific & identifiable or something nonspecific & general.
-In English, we have three articles, they are ‘a’, ‘an’ and ‘the’.
+In English, we have three articles, they are `a`, `an` and `the`.

 ### Classification of Articles
 Articles can be classified into two categories: Definite Article and Indefinite Article.